Avocados From Mexico® Earns 2024 Great Place To Work Certificationtm

 (MENAFN- PR Newswire)

 DALLAS, Oct.
-2, 2024 /PRNewswire/ -- Avocados From Mexico®, is more than the number one selling avocado brand in the
+2, 2024 /PRNewswire-HISPANIC PR WIRE/-- Avocados From Mexico®, is more than the number one selling avocado brand in the

 U.S. - the brand is also a CertifiedTM Great Place To Work®.
 The prestigious award is based entirely on what current employees say about their experience working at Avocados From Mexico.
 In a survey, 97% of Avocados From Mexico employees said they felt welcomed when joining the company.
 The same amount said they feel they're making a difference at the brand.